Boris Johnson considers doubling UK troops deployed to eastern Europe

 “If President Putin chooses a path of bloodshed and destruction, it will be a tragedy for Europe.
 Ukraine must be free to choose its own future.”

-He added: “I have ordered our Armed Forces to prepare to deploy across Europe next week, ensuring we are able to support our Nato allies on land, at sea and in the air.”
+He added: “I have ordered our armed forces to prepare to deploy across Europe next week, ensuring we are able to support our Nato allies on land, at sea and in the air.”

-Kyiv has urged the prime minister, and other Western allies, to remain “vigilant and firm” in their talks with Russia amid concerns after Mr Putin’s forces placed around 100,000 troops, tanks, artillery and missiles near Ukraine's border.
+Kyiv has urged the prime minister, and other western allies, to remain “vigilant and firm” in their talks with Russia amid concerns after Mr Putin’s forces placed around 100,000 troops, tanks, artillery and missiles near Ukraine's border.

 However, the Russian president continues to deny he has plans to invade the former Soviet republic, which borders both Russia and the EU.